ILCOINDevelopmentTeam/ivmone/README.md

 ```

 ### Building from source
-To build the evmone EVMC module (shared library), test, and benchmark:
+To build the evmone IVMC module (shared library), test, and benchmark:

 1. Fetch the source code:
    ```